roshanbinoj-iiitk/HackTheRecipe/README.md

 ### Adding Your Own Products

-1. Replace `attached_assets/bigbasket_products.csv` with your product data
+1. Place your product CSV file in the `attached_assets/` directory.
-2. Ensure CSV format matches: ProductID, ProductName, Brand, Price, DiscountPrice, Image_Url, Category, SubCategory, Absolute_Url
+2. Make sure your CSV columns are: ProductID, ProductName, Brand, Price, DiscountPrice, Image_Url, Category, SubCategory, Absolute_Url.
+3. Update the filename in the backend config or replace `bigbasket_products.csv` with your file.
-3. Restart the server to load new data
+4. Delete products.db and restart the backend server to load the new product data.

 ### Theming